AgoraNomic/ruleset/index.md

 In this template, we have:

+- `.gitignore` tells Git which files shouldn't ever be uploaded to GitHub.
+These are generally build artifacts.
 - `_includes/` holds widgets and segments, such as the navigation bar or chat box.
 - `_layouts/` holds layouts used to format content.
 - `_config.yml` holds basic Jekyll configuration.
 - `index.md` is the main page, accessible at <https://agoranomic.org/officer-template>.

-All other `.md` and `.html` files are accessible at `.../file-base-name`.
-You may put files in folders to further organize.
 Any files with a header such as the following will be processed by Jekyll:

 ```md
 ---